 Click here to PIN Vegetarian Enchiladas with Chard and Black Olives!

-Mrs. Morales, who owned a Mexican grocery store in Southern California where I was born and raised, taught my Mom to make enchiladas.
-She filled them with black olives, green onions and salty cheese.
-Like Mrs. Morales, Mom softened her corn tortillas by frying them in hot oil before dipping them in enchilada sauce.
+Mrs. Morales, who owned a Mexican grocery store in Southern California where I was born and raised, taught my Mom to make enchiladas filled with black olives, green onions and cheese.

 Chard Enchiladas recipe notes:

 - Use cotija cheese, or feta, for salty flavor balance.
 If you prefer melt-y cheese, try cheddar, or Monterey jack.
-You could also use pepper jack cheese.
-The heat quotient in these chard enchiladas is low; with spicy cheese they’ll be more incendiary.

 - Vegan cooks can skip the cheese altogether.